 The rate schedules in all of Southwest's service territories contain provisions that permit adjustments to rates as the cost of purchased gas changes.
 These deferred energy provisions and purchased gas adjustment clauses are collectively referred to as "PGA" clauses.
 Differences between gas costs recovered from customers and amounts paid for gas by Southwest result in over- or under-collections.
-At June 30, 2015, under-collections in Arizona and California resulted in an asset of \$3.7 million and over-collections in northern and southern Nevada resulted in a liability of \$27.2 million on the Company's consolidated balance sheet.
+At September 30, 2015, under-collections in California resulted in an asset of \$815,000 and over-collections in Arizona and northern and southern Nevada collectively resulted in a liability of \$44.7 million on the Company's consolidated balance sheet.
+Gas cost rates paid to suppliers have been lower than amounts recovered from customers during the first nine months of 2015.
+Tariff rates have been adjusted in all jurisdictions during this period.
+The gas cost rates for southern Nevada were further reduced in October to reduce the over-collected balance.
 Filings to change rates in accordance with PGA clauses are subject to audit by state regulatory commission staffs.
 PGA changes impact cash flows but have no direct impact on profit margin.
 However, gas cost deferrals and recoveries can impact comparisons between periods of individual consolidated income statement components.
 These include Gas operating revenues, Net cost of gas sold, Net interest deductions, and Other income (deductions).